yy311/yy311.github.io/publication.md

 <h3>Working Papers: </h3>

 [A sampling theorem for exact identification of continuous-time nonlinear dynamical systems](https://arxiv.org/abs/2204.14021), an abridged version appeared in CDC, 2022.

+Almost sure convergence rates analysis and saddle avoidance of stochastic gradient methods, an abridged version appeared in COLT, 2022.

 <h3>Selected Journal Papers: (By topics)</h3>